sminnee/arborist/README.md

 	> arb

-Once we see that, we can get a more detailed view of a particular merge source.
-In particular, it will output a list of commands that can be executed to merge the changes in as individual changesets.
+Once we see that, we can start an interactive session with a particular merge source.
+Choose a mergesource and start arborist using a command of this form:

 	> arb rel1/sapphire

+Arborist will print recommended merge and commit commands on the script, asking whether or not you would like to execute each of them.

+ * To execute the command, press enter
+ * To skip the command, enter "n"
+ * To stop the script exectue, press Ctrl-C